vitols/CacheLineSequence/README.md

 # CacheLineSequence
-A wrapper onto arrays of inlined (unmanaged) data to be represented as lines of cache.
+A wrapper onto arrays of inlined (value-type) data to be represented as lines of cache.

 ## Description
 The idea is to allocate a chunk of data aligned on the cache line size boundary of the CPU, providing an abstraction over the lines.